gretkierewicz/dissertation/README.md

 - Allow serialization of Modules with nested Orders JSON data (unique create/update methods: https://www.django-rest-framework.org/api-guide/relations/#writable-nested-serializers)
 - Move importing data from csv files to the to_internal_value methods of serializers
 - Tests!
+- New general view: Modules with missing plans
+- Validation: pensum and limits
+- Employee's plans - read only